MarselBrukman/Microevolution/README.md

 # Microevolution
-I've estimated probability of variant fixation depending on the selection coefficient by using simulation.
+I've estimated probability of variant fixation depending on the selection coefficient using simulation.
 The dependance is shown as a blue line.
 Start frequency of the variant equals 1/N. N is population size, s - selection coefficient.